dart-lang/language/working/0006. Super-invocations in mixins/0007. Mixin declarations/lrhn-strawman.md

 **Author**: [lrn@google.com](mailto:lrn@google.com)

-**Version**: 0.9 (2018-08-17)
+**Version**: 1.0 (2018-09-19)

-**Status**: Mostly designed, ready for external comments.
+**Status**: Specification complete

-## Proposal
+## Specification

-This proposal introduces a new syntax for declaring mixins, separate from deriving a mixin from a class declaration.
+This feature specification introduces a new syntax for declaring mixins, separate from deriving a mixin from a class declaration.
 It expects to deprecate and remove the ability to derive a mixin from a class declaration, but doesn't require it.

 ## Background